Máire Drumm: Death

 In September 1976, Drumm entered the Mater Infirmorum Hospital for surgery on one of her eyes amid rumours that post-surgery, she would be departing Northern Ireland to take up residence in Dublin.
 On 18 October her husband announced that at the next Sinn Féin ard fheis, Drumm would be resigning from her position as vice president on the grounds of ill health, but that she promised to return when recovered.

 On 28 October 1976, she was shot to death in her hospital bed by two members of the Red Hand Commando disguised as doctors.
 In the immediate aftermath, many questioned why her location had been so well publicised as well as criticising the lack of security around the hospital that allowed for her assassins to so easily enter her ward.

 Over 30,000 people attended her funeral at Milltown cemetery, her coffin escorted by members of Cumann na mBan.
 The funeral drew a heavy presence from the British Army, who prevented Sinn Féin President Ruairí Ó Brádaigh and other leaders from attending.
 Amongst the mourners was actress Vanessa Redgrave, representing the Workers Revolutionary Party of Britain.

 Legacy

 Republicans praised Drumm as a figurehead of their movement.
-Gerry Adams has held her up as an icon, penning a biography of her life entitled Máire Drumm: A Visionary: A Rebel Heart, well as unveiling a portrait of Drumm hung in the Mayor's Parlour in Belfast City Hall in March 2020.
+Gerry Adams has held her up as an icon, penning a biography of her life entitled Máire Drumm: A Visionary: A Rebel Heart, as well as unveiling a portrait of Drumm hung in the Mayor's Parlour in Belfast City Hall in March 2020.
 Some Unionists suggested that Drumm was a victim of the violent rhetoric which she had sown, and was thus undone by her own hand.
-Merlyn Rees, a former British administrator for Northern Ireland, compared her with Charles Dickens's Madame Defarge, a fictional woman who calls for blood and death during the French Revolution.
+Merlyn Rees, a former Secretary of State for Northern Ireland, compared her with Charles Dickens's Madame Defarge, a fictional woman who calls for blood and death during the French Revolution.
 Ian Paisley described her as the "personification" of the Provisionals, meaning "sinister, bitter and violent".